Rate this article

 6. Market research

 When testing the waters of new markets and customer cohorts, ecommerce businesses need to comb through vast amounts of data to inform their strategies.
-Social media platforms, customer insights, competitors’ ecommerce companies, and other valuable data have to be taken into account and made sense of.
+Customer feedback on social media platforms, extensive customer data, competitors’ ecommerce companies’ moves, and other valuable data have to be made sense of.

 Here’s how generative AI can help with analysis-related tasks in ecommerce: